“Here, I can help you with that.”

 - Seek hands-on support.
 As in-home caregivers, it’s our responsibility to support older individuals with assorted needs, but we also understand the value of allowing seniors the opportunity to perform helpful responsibilities too.
 It doesn’t have to be a massive task to maintain the sense of being needed.
 Be aware of the senior’s cognitive and physical limitations, and request his/her help appropriately.
 For example, a senior who is in a wheelchair can sit at the table and help with cooking and baking related tasks, polish silverware, or sort nuts and bolts in a toolbox.

 - Vocally show your respect.
 While you may presume the older person knows how you feel, it’s a wonderful feeling to be told how much we mean to one another.
 Take time to mention particular ways the senior has aided you in some manner and how much you appreciate that help, from learning to drive a car, to parenting techniques, to the ability to draw or paint or carve wood.
 Be honest in your compliments, and say them frequently, from your heart.

 A skilled in-home caregiver, such as those at Endeavor In-Home Care, is proficient in sustaining the delicate balance between caring for older adults and boosting their sense of purpose and meaning.
-Contact us to learn more about our home and companion care in Phoenix and surrounding areas, find out if our senior care services are available in your area, or to request a complimentary in-home evaluation for your senior loved one.
+Contact us to learn more about hiring an in home caregiver in Phoenix or the surrounding areas or to request a complimentary in-home evaluation for your senior loved one.